A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Malone is an adjunct assistant professor at Ole Miss since 1997.

-University of Mississippi. his landscape paintings in oil capture
+the University of Mississippi. his landscape paintings in oil

-the sublimity of nature.
-Has exhibited at the Nicole-Perry Gallery,
+capture the sublimity of nature.
+Has exhibited at the Nicole-Perry

-Memphis,TN.; Carol Robinson Gallery, New Orleans LA; Yeiser Museum,
+Gallery, Memphis,TN.; Carol Robinson Gallery, New Orleans LA;

-Paducah, KY; Meridian Museum of Art, Meridian, MS; Brooks Museum,
+Yeiser Museum, Paducah, KY; Meridian Museum of Art, Meridian,

-Memphis, TN; Allen Price Gallery, University of Wisconsin; University
+MS; Brooks Museum, Memphis, TN; Allen Price Gallery, University

-and Art League Workshops.
-He is a working artist who depends on
+teacher seminars, and Art League Workshops.
+He is a working artist

-and creating works of art before the age of twelve.
-At the age
+works of art before the age of twelve.
+At the age of thirteen

 of Malvina Hoffman, a student of Auguste Rodin.
 After attending